johnshearing/bioelectocracy/README.md

           * **Usury and all the suffering it causes will disappear as humans widen the scope of "neighbor".**
           * **All forms of money, market, and mind manipulation will disappear as humans widen the scope of "neighbor".**

-  ### The foundational question we will be asking as we explore BioElectocracy is:
+  ### The foundational questions we will be asking as we explore BioElectocracy is:
   ### What form of Governance most widens the scope of who each of us consider to be neighbors across all categories and demographics?
   ### What form of Governance causes communities to solve problems locally with solutions that scale.